Rahm tells a few Trump-like whoppers in his Stanford talk

 the mayor was recently forced to release.

-When the union finally called his bluff and went on strike, Rahm wound up giving them almost everything they'd been asking for.
+When the union finally called his bluff and went on strike, Rahm wound up giving CPS teachers almost everything they'd been asking for.
 So the whole freaking strike wasn't about looking out for the kids of Chicago so much as trying to prove his manhood to the Rauners of the world.

 By the way, Rauner is now the very same governor who's forcing CPS toward bankruptcy by cutting off state funding.
-So much for following Rahm's advice, when it comes to dealing with Republicans.
+So much for following Rahm's advice when it comes to dealing with Republicans.

 When his talk had concluded, the mayor flew home to a Chicago that's arguably more broke, violent, and divided than it was when he took office.